Apurve7/Arduino-with-Tricolour-LED-and-Push-Button/README.md

 Click the Upload button to send the program to your Arduino.

 Press the push button.
-The LED should begin blinking cycle of red, green, and blue with each press
+The LED should begin blinking cycle of blue, green, and red with each press

 Release the button.
 The blinking should stop immediately.